montagao/montagao.github.io/blog/secondbrain/index.md

 ### Cons of Brain 2

 * **Time consuming**
 	* To get full value, Brain 2 requires a lot of writing.
 That translates to usually at least 30 minutes to an hour of day, on top of any other creative writing that you might do.
-I've found that doing this early in the morning is the best way to map your thoughts clearly, usually write after getting out of bed before you've talked to anyone else.
+I've found that doing this early in the morning is the best way to map your thoughts clearly, usually right after getting out of bed before I've talked to anyone else.

 * **No handwriting removes personality**
 	* As bad as my handwriting is, it's identifiably *me*.
-You lose some of that when typing, but I guess it just means I have to have make my writing style even more identifiable.
+You lose some of that when typing, but I guess it just means I have to make my writing style even more identifiable.

 * **Hurr Durr**
 	* Brain 2 is dumb.
 It won't think for you, it just stores 1s and 0s that capture your stream of consciousness at a snapshot in time.
 Your real brain still has to do all the heavy lifting to draw conclusions, solve problems, plan for the future, etc. - _but_ it can use Brain 2 as a reference!